2001 Census figures published

 Note to editors:

-The IPA Agency Census is the definitive employment record for the industry and is undertaken on an annual basis.
-The IPA also carries out analyses of agency costs and salaries.
+The IPA Agency Census is the definitive employment record for the industry and is undertaken on an annual bssis.

-The IPA is the industry body and professional institute for UK advertising agencies and was established in 1917 as a servicing body and to negotiate on behalf of its members with media bodies, government departments and unions.
-The IPA's 200 corporate members represent the major part of the advertising agency business, handling advertising with an estimated value of some £7,000 million per year (over 80 per cent of advertising placed by agencies) on behalf of many tens of thousands of their client companies and organisations nationwide.
-Click here for the IPA Agency Census.
+The IPA is the industry body and professional institute for UK advertising, media and marketing communications agencies and was established in 1917 as a servicing body and to negotiate on behalf of its members with media bodies, government departments and unions.
+The IPA's 213 corporate members represent the major part of the advertising agency business, handling advertising with an estimated value of some £7,000 million per year (over 80 per cent of advertising placed by agencies) on behalf of many tens of thousands of their client companies and organisations nationwide.

 For further information: